Newton St Loe: History

 The Saxon manor of Newton, held by Aluric in the time of King Edward the Confessor, was given to the bishop of Coutances by William the Conqueror.
 At the time of Domesday the bishop was Geoffrey de Montbray also known from his see as Geoffrey of Coutances, a Norman nobleman, trusted adviser of William and a great secular prelate, warrior and administrator.
-Newton St Loe takes its additional name from the family of St. Lo, who drew their name from Saint-Lô in Normandy; the family, Latinized in documents as "de Sancto Laudo", held the manor in the time of Richard I. Ultimately, the town's name references the 6th-century bishop Saint Laud of Coutances.
+Newton St Loe takes its additional name from the family of St. Lo, who drew their name from Saint-Lô in Normandy; the family, Latinized in documents as "de Sancto Laudo", held the manor in the time of Richard I. Ultimately, the town's name is derived from the 6th-century bishop Saint Laud of Coutances.

 There is evidence of a 3rd-century Roman villa on a site between Newton St Loe and Bath on the south side of the River Avon.
 It was discovered in 1837 during the cutting of the Bristol-Bath railway line when excavations were carried out and drawings of the site made before much of it was lost in the railway construction.
 Two mosaics were removed, one of which, known as the Orpheus Mosaic, is now in the Bristol Museum and Art Gallery.
-A further investigation was carried out in 1968 before the widening of the A4 however it is still the case that little is known about the villa.
+A further investigation was carried out in 1968 before the widening of the A4, but it is still the case that little is known about the villa.

 The parish was recorded in the Domesday Book in 1086 with the name Niwetone.
 The parish of Newton St Loe was part of the Wellow Hundred.

 There is a history of coal mining in the area as part of the Somerset coalfield but all mines have now closed.
 Lower and Middle Coal Measures at depths between 500 and 5000 ft of the Pensford Syncline, were worked at the Globe Pit in Newton St Loe in the 19th century.

 There was formerly a forge at the top of Smith Hill that leads up into the village.

 The village school, established in 1698 close by Holy Trinity Church, closed in 1972.
 Queen Elizabeth II visited the school on 17 April 1956 when she came to the village following her official opening of the Chew Valley reservoir.
-The village also once had a Girls' school, now the village hall, built in 1846.
+The village also once had a girls' school, now the village hall, built in 1846.